So, you may find yourself asking, "Keryn, why Artichokes?"

 In the 16th century, Catherine de Medici (1519-1589), married to King Henry II (1519-1559), of France at the age of 14, is credited with making artichokes famous.
 She is said to have introduced them to France when she married King Henry II in the mid 16th century.

-So, I decided to make a character, "Mistress Artichoke", who was decended from a love child between Cynara and Zeus, before Cynara was turned into a goddess and then an artichoke.
+So, I decided to make a character, "Mistress Artichoke", who was descended from a love child between Cynara and Zeus, before Cynara was turned into a goddess and then an artichoke.
 A self-proclaimed "semi-demi-goddess" many times removed, who was brought to France by Catherine de Medici.
 Catherine had promised to help her find a husband in exchange for cultivating artichokes in France.
 Mistress Artichoke was a somewhat desperate semi-demi goddess who was the last of her line, and getting on in years, and in a hurry to start having little artichokes of her own.
 This made for fun interactions with patrons, when Mistress Artichoke would trick men into walking around a table with her three times, all while telling them the history of the artichoke and it's many health benefits and how to cook and eat them, and did you know that artichokes are actually a flower related to the thistle that are all beautiful and purple when they bloom? - only to reveal to them that they were now married!

 Later I also started working at Sherwood Forest Faire, as Merlin's assistant in his stage show.
 My character was an ancestor of my TRF character, who Merlin summoned by mistake, when he was trying to summon Zeus, and I was very angry with him for pulling me away from my family and my work.
 This character was more Greek and more regal than the TRF character, and also lots of fun to play.
 She was very loud, and yelled at Merlin a lot (and also cursed at him in Greek).

 So, when it came time to choose a business name, I tossed around lots of ideas that had words like "Zen" in them.
 I wanted a name that could include my social work practice, if I ever decide to get my LCSW and work that into my business model.
-Michael did some research and found that the very practical name and domain "Austin Therapeutic" was not taken, and tried to convince me to use that.
+My husband, Michael, did some research and found that the very practical name and domain "Austin Therapeutic" was not taken, and tried to convince me to use that.
 I tried to convince myself, too, or at least to find a way to work it into the name, but it just felt to dry, and not "me".
 Eventually, I decided that Healing was a good word for the intention of my practice, and that my practice should include artichokes in the name.
-Artichoke hearts are a thing, and healing hearts can be a thing.
+Artichoke hearts are a thing, and healing hearts through body work is accurate, and even more accurate if I ever decide to incorporate Social Work into my practice.
 When I found the perfect logo, that was the end of Austin Therapeutic, and the beginning of "Artichoke Hearts Healing."
+I'm also considering changing it to "Artichoke Hearts Heeling" if I ever get my own space where I can include Ashiatsu in my practice.